Things to know about Medicare Advantage Plans

 - You still get complete Part A and Part B coverage through the plan.
 Some plans offer extra benefits that Original Medicare doesn’t cover – like vision, hearing, or dental.

-Out-of-pocket costsmay be lower in a Medicare Advantage plan.
+may be lower in a Medicare Advantage Plan.
 If so, this option may be more cost effective for you.

 - You can only join a plan at certain times during the year.
 In most cases, you're enrolled in a plan for a year.